Showing posts with label ShortStory. Show all posts

 Several hours later, as Taylor bid farewell to Lorraine, she felt a newfound sense of completeness, her heart filled with gratitude for the journey that had led her to this moment of discovery.
 The Lord had answered her prayer, and she was thankful.

-Unable to sleep, Taylor found herself at her dad's grave the next morning.
+The next morning, Taylor found herself at her dad's grave.
 As she stood there, tears rolled down her cheeks while she gently placed flowers on his headstone.
 'I wish I could've met you,' she whispered softly.
 In that moment, Taylor felt a strong connection to her dad, even though they'd never met.
 She realized that his love for music still lived on in her.
 It wasn't just about finding out where she came from; it was about sharing a special bond through the music they both loved, even after he passed away.

 Echoes of Faith: Unveiling Hearts| A Dance of Friendship and Self-Discovery (Flash Fiction)